CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 env.105.ssh.pwd=PASSWORD

 # Specify the case path and exclude list file
+# We can also specify a sub path under the test case path to run a sub set of the test cases.
 scenario=${HOME}/cubrid-testcases-private-ex/shell
 testcase_exclude_from_file=${HOME}/cubrid-testcases-private-ex/shell/config/daily_regression_test_excluded_list_linux.conf

 # Specify the build url
 cubrid_download_url=http://127.0.0.1/REPO_ROOT/store_02/10.1.0.6876-f9026f8/drop/CUBRID-10.1.0.6876-f9026f8-Linux.x86_64.sh

-# When the test is interrupted and started again, we can choose wheter to run it continuously or re-run it.
+# When the test is interrupted and started again, we can choose whether to run it continuously or re-run it.
 test_continue_yn=false

-#Whether update cases before test
+#Whether update test cases before test
 testcase_update_yn=true
 testcase_git_branch=develop
 testcase_timeout_in_secs=604800